telstra/open-kilda/services/src/functional-tests/README.md

 For example:
 `mvn clean test -Pfunctional -Dtest="spec.northbound.flows.FlowsSpec#Able to create a single-switch flow"`
 - Tests can be run as regular JUnit tests from your IDE

+## Test suites
+We leverage test suites by first tagging tests and then supplying a required `tag experession` when starting a test run.
+More info on how to form a tag expression can be found in javadoc here `org.openkilda.functionaltests.extension.tags.TagExtension`.
+Common usages:
+`mvn test -Pfunctional -Dtags=smoke` #shorten suite of most valuable test cases
+`mvn test -Pfunctional '-Dtags=topology_dependent or hardware'`
+`mvn test -Pfunctional -Dtags=smoke_switches` #focus on switch-related tests (e.g. smoke test integration with new switch firmware)
+`mvn test -Pfunctional '-Dtags=not low_priority'` #exclude regression low-value tests.
+This suite is used to run func tests for each PR on github

 ## Artifacts
 * Logs - ```target/logs```